CedricDViou/cobalt2-compliance/README.md

 For a machine to be compliant, all tests must show compliance under the following system settings:

-* Set the CPU frequency scaling to `performance', f.e. by:
+* Set the CPU frequency scaling to *performance*, f.e. by:
 ```
     cpupower frequency-set -g performance
 ```
 * Disable Intel Turbo Boost, f.e. by:
 ```
     echo 1 > /sys/devices/system/cpu/intel_pstate/no_turbo
 ```

 # Building the tests